perkeep/perkeep/website/content/download.md

 This will create [configuration](/doc/server-config) and public/private
-key information in `$HOME/.config/perkeep/` (or where `camtool env configdir` points).
+key information in `$HOME/.config/perkeep/` (or where `pk env configdir` points).
 You can start and stop perkeepd as you see fit.

 You're done setting up!
 Running perkeepd should open a new browser